navidshad/al-lecture-assistant/README.md

 - Reading groups, paper walkthroughs, and team demos with live Q&A

 ## Features
-- PDF slide viewer with thumbnails, page navigation, and zoom
+- PDF slide viewer with thumbnails and page navigation
-- Canvas tab for quick sketches alongside your slides
+- Canvas for extra AI‑side clarification (quick diagrams/notes generated or guided by the AI)
 - Transcript panel for your full conversation with the AI
 - Microphone capture and optional spoken responses (where supported)
 - Gemini‑powered explanations, summaries, and slide‑aware Q&A